Alejogb1/job-board/blog-data/why-am-i-getting-a-spina-upgrade-to-2110--deprecation-warning-theme-is-stored-as-a-symbol.md

 id: "why-am-i-getting-a-spina-upgrade-to-2110--deprecation-warning-theme-is-stored-as-a-symbol"
 ---

-alright, so you're seeing that spina deprecation warning, "theme is stored as a symbol" after upgrading to 2.11.0. i've definitely been there, wrestling with ruby upgrades and weird gem behavior. it's not uncommon, especially with bigger framework updates like spina. let's break it down.
+, so you're seeing that spina deprecation warning, "theme is stored as a symbol" after upgrading to 2.11.0. i've definitely been there, wrestling with ruby upgrades and weird gem behavior. it's not uncommon, especially with bigger framework updates like spina. let's break it down.

 first off, the message itself is pretty clear. ruby symbols, if you're not familiar, are like lightweight, immutable strings. they’re often used as keys in hashes or as identifiers within code because they're faster for ruby to process than regular strings. so, spina, at some point prior to 2.11.0, was likely using symbols to represent your theme, which is often just a folder name within your rails project.